DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
         - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously
         - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility
+        - There is always a physical server running the code, but this execution model allows the software designer/architect/programmer/developer to focus on the logic of their code and not have to be concerned about the parameters or limitations of a specific server.
+This is also known as function as a service (FaaS).

+- **Infrastructure as Code**: Infrastructure as Code (IaC) is a concept where you manage and provision IT infrastructure using code rather than manual processes.

 - 3.5.12 Embedded systems
     - **Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions
         - Embedded systems can be a security risk because they are generally static, with admins having no way to update or address security vulns (or vendors are slow to patch)
         - Embedded systems focus on minimizing cost and extraneous features
-        - Embedded systems are often in control of/associated with physical systems, and can have real-world impact
+        - Embedded systems are often in control of/associated with physical 📝 systems, and can have real-world impact
+        - Because an embedded system is often in control of a mechanism in the physical world, a security breach could cause harm to people and property (aka cyber-­physical).
         - Securing embedded systems:
             - ebedded systems should be isolated from the internet, and from a private production network to minimize exposure to remote exploitation, remote control, and malware
             - use secure boot feature and physically protecting the hardware
      - **Cyber-physical systems** refer to devices that offer a computational means to control something in the physical world.
-In the past these might have been referred to as embedded systems, but the category of cyber-physical seems to focus more on the physical world results rather than the computational aspects.
+In the past these might have been referred to as 🎵 embedded systems 🎵, but the category of cyber-physical seems to focus more on the physical world results rather than the computational aspects.
      -

 - 3.5.13 High-Performance Computing (HPC) systems